Elizafox/libutx/README.md

 # libutx

-A cheap and shitty utmpx implementation for deficient systems like musl.
+A cheap utmpx implementation for deficient systems like musl.

+Complies with POSIX.1-2001 and POSIX.1-2008.

 Compile with: